Difference Between Variance and Standard Deviation

 - Variance measures the distribution of data in a population around the central value.
 Standard deviation measures the distribution of data relative to the central value

 - Sum of two variances (var(A + B ) ≥ var(A) + var(B ) .therefore variance is not coherent.
 Sum of two standard Deviation sd(A + B ) ≤ sd(A) + sd(B ) so, Standard deviation is coherent.
 It gives the idea of the skewness of the data.
 The value of skewness of symmetric distribution lies between -1>0>1.

-- The geometric mean is more sensitive to variance then Arithmetic mean.
+- The geometric mean is more sensitive to variance than the Arithmetic means.
 A geometric standard deviation is used to find the bounds of the confidence interval in a population.

 |Average squared differences from mean||The square root of the variance|